Juviro/mythic-commander/README.md

 A tool to organize your collection for the trading card game _Magic: The Gathering_

+[Here](https://mythic-commander.com/decks/qriv5gccz-a2vnqndls-zu9m84ii5-g7xbaqj34) you can find an example deck.

-_Please note that this project is still in pre-alpha.
-I recently started to use Typescript, but most files are still javascript.
-A larger re-design is planned for the near future._
+_Please note that this project is still in pre-alpha._